 This lightweight brush is recommended by dental professionals and has two different brush heads.
 One has flat bristles to clean smooth surfaces and the other has a single-tufted head designed for hard-to-reach locations.

 The flat side has strong bristles designed to remove plaque, debris, and food particles with ease.
 The tufted side has tapered bristles which allow for cleaning of areas the flat side cannot reach effectively.

-This denture cleaning brush has an ergonomically designed comfort handle with lever grip.
-There is also a wide thumb support and solid handgrip for easy, comfortable and precise cleaning.
+This denture cleaning brush has an ergonomically designed comfort handle with a lever grip.
+There is also wide thumb support and a solid handgrip for easy, comfortable, and precise cleaning.

 For more information on the Butler Gum Denture Brush, click the button below…

 Sea Bond Dental Brush

-Made with sturdy all-nylon bristles and a large handle with non-slip grip, this brush is easy to hold and use.
+Made with sturdy all-nylon bristles and a large handle with a non-slip grip, this brush is easy to hold and use.